2026 Summer Programs for Dancers of All Ages

 Kaylee Skelton Photo credit: Richard Hill

-Daily classes in ballet technique and pointe (if appropriate) with additional classes in jazz, contemporary, modern, conditioning, repertoire
+Daily classes in ballet technique and pointe (if appropriate) as well as Cunningham modern with additional classes in jazz, contemporary, conditioning, repertoire

 Tuition-$350